 This unit extends from Halibut Cove Lagoon west to Anisom Point and includes the trails in the China Poot Bay area and along the Wosnesenski River.
-There is the Ranger Station, several public use cabins, tent areas, and some private yurts for rent.
-The community of Halibut Cove borders this unit.
+There is the Ranger Station and several PUCs and tent areas and some private yurts in the area for rent.
+Fishing is great around here and it is surrounded by the community of Halibut Cove.